Recon šµļø

 8|frenzy|5b956dc4f880a4aa8c5f3e9f330df83c

-, I was able to crack the hash.
-Weāll use the recovered password to SSH in as Tobias
+sqlite> With a simple attempt using CrackStation, I was able to crack the hash.
+Weāll use the recovered password to SSH in as Tobias.

 ssh tobias@nocturnal.htb